The Addison at Home

 - Curate an exhibition using some of the most-loved works from the Addison's collection!
 Based on the magnetic "My Addison Gallery" kits that are usually available in our Looking Together tote bags, the #AddisonAtHome

 Curating Kit includes a blank gallery and miniature works of art to cut out and arrange.

 - Here is a fun take on the trending hashtag #MuseumFromHome: make your own mini museum using all of the art projects that your kids might be making right now.
 Think about how your ideas can be enhanced through labels – the bits of writing that accompany objects in a museum that typically give some factual information such as:

 You can also add a few sentences of interpretation that go beyond what viewer’s already see to increase their understanding of the object.

 Collections + Museums: Communicating Cultural Value: Teacher, Student, and Family Guide offers ideas for using your personal collections or toys in creative ways.

 - Take virtual tours of

 museums from around the world to explore works of all media and time periods up close.

 See Addison staff discuss exhibitions, the collection, museum history, and more:

-We are maintaining an active presence on Instagram and Facebook.
-Follow us for a look at collection favorites as well as little-known and rarely or never-before exhibited gems.
-Learn about artists and the history of and stories behind the works, ask us questions, tell us what you would like to see, and look for updates about our plans upon reopening.
+Follow us on Instagram and Facebook for a look at collection favorites as well as little-known and rarely or never-before exhibited gems.
+Learn about artists and the history of and stories behind the works, ask us questions, and tell us what you would like to see!